Global Payments (formally Realex's) & Elavon integration provides 2 options:

 NOTE that if you move to this from OPTION 2 below, you need to remove the fallback response set up for option 2 - as sometimes this causes an issue with 3D secure orders.
 So just send a similar email to below but requesting that the response url is removed this time.

-This is the nicer looking option but is not fully stable.
-On rare occasions, the customer can pay but their order does not complete successfully due to issues with iFrames and certain mobiles, so if using this option, you need to set up a validation check on each payment that is made so that if the order is not completed, you get an alert on your dashboard which should cover as a backup solution (which is not 100% secure either but is a large improvement).
+On rare occasions, the customer can pay but their order does not complete successfully due to issues with iFrames and certain mobiles.
+If using this option, you need to set up a validation check on each payment so that if the order is not completed, you get an alert on your dashboard.

 To do this, send the following email to Global Payments or Elavon technical support and substitute the parts in bold: